lightbend-labs/dbuild/docs/src/sphinx/dbuild.rst

   then have the form: ``ssh://git@github.com/account/project.git``

-  Since version 0.10.0, dbuild will try to fetch from the remote git repositories the minimum amount of information possible, creating a shallow copy with the single commit related to the branch, tag, or pull request required.
-Due to a Git limitation, if the requested reference is a commit hash, the copy will full rather than shallow.
+  Since version 0.10.0, dbuild will try to fetch from the remote git repositories the minimum amount of information possible, whenever possible.
+If the requested reference is a commit hash, it will download and cache the full history, however, due to git protocol limitations.

   Some projects may rely on the full git history in order to determine, for instance, the latest tag used, or to build their version number.
-If you specify the flag `git-full-clone` for that project, the local dbuild clone will be a full clone, rather than shallow.
-In addition, the work dir will also contain a ".git" directory.
-Obtaining a full clone take a bit more time than the default shallow copy.
+If you set the flag `git-full-clone` to true for that project, the local work directory will be set up as a full git clone, complete with the '.git' subdirectory and all the history.
+By default, dbuild will simply set up the source files, without the '.git' subdirectory, in order to save time and disk space.

 .. note::
   Git version 2.18 introduced a server protocol v2, which optimizes certain operations.
 To use